Experienced Atlanta DUI Lawyers at Chestney & Sullivan

 A warning to drivers:

 As a warning to drivers, the Governor’s Office of Highway Safety enforces multiple safe driving campaigns like its 100 Days of Summer H.E.A.T. and Click It or Ticket campaigns every year.
-Click It or Ticket ran from May 13 through June 2 and and is currently running through the Thanksgiving holiday weekend.
+Click It or Ticket ran from May 13 through June 2 and just completed a campaign over the Thanksgiving holiday weekend.
 Operation Zero Tolerance ran from June 24 through the Fourth of July holiday until July 7.
-The Drive Sober or Get Pulled Over was conducted from August 14 through Labor Day and will run again mid-December through New Year’s Day.
+The Drive Sober or Get Pulled Over was conducted from August 14 through Labor Day and is running now through New Year’s Day.
 The Atlanta Police HEAT Unit and Georgia State Patrol stepped up DUI enforcement, including sobriety checkpoints throughout holiday weekends.
 Georgia State Patrol built a new state patrol post in Buckhead at the Governor’s Mansion after receiving funding from the Georgia Legislature.
+With the Peach Bowl New Year’s Day and the return of the Peach Drop, downtown Atlanta and Buckhead will have a heavy police presence.

 Call our experienced Atlanta DUI lawyers today: